Lightningbulb2/faf-lua-vscode-extension-patch/README.md

 Notice: Claude was used to read all the FAF specific functionality from [FAForever/fa-lua-vscode-extension](https://github.com/FAForever/fa-lua-vscode-extension) and build this extension for the [modern patched version](https://github.com/Lightningbulb2/faf-lua-language-server-patch).

-# FA Lua VS Code Extension — Source
+# FA Lua VSCode Extension

 This package contains the complete source for the **Lua FA** VS Code extension (publisher: `FAForever`, id: `lua-fa`), built on the modern